Hazards Around Your Home

 PROBLEM WASTES

-Electronic waste is currently the fastest growing waste stream.
-Over 1.2 million electronic devices are thrown away in Indiana each year.
-Electronics such as televisions, computer components and cell phones contain five toxic materials: lead, mercury, cadmium, hexavalent chromium and brominated flame retardants.
-When in typical use, these dangerous chemicals do not pose any risk.
-But, when electronic devices are disposed of, the toxic materials can create serious health and environmental risks.
-Specifically, exposure to these dangerous materials can negatively impact the immune system, the reproductive system, heart function, fetal and child development, kidney function, the central nervous system and the respiratory system.
+Electronic waste is the fastest growing waste stream.
+Over 1.2 million electronic devices are discarded in Indiana each year.
+Electronics such as televisions, computer components and cell phones contain five toxic materials: lead, mercury, cadmium, hexavalent chromium, and brominated flame retardants.
+When in typical use, these chemicals do not pose a risk, but disposal releases toxic materials that can impact the immune system, reproductive system, fetal and child development, kidney and respiratory systems.

-When electronics and computers are properly reused and recycled the risks to human health and the environment are avoided.
-Additionally, the valuable metals and plastic used to manufacture the devices are saved as well as much of the energy used to initially mine and produce those components.
+When electronics and computers are properly reused and recycled, the risks to human health and environment are reduced.
+Valuable metals and plastics are saved, and energy used for mining and production is conserved.

-National, state and local electronics recycling programs currently exist and more are being developed.
-Contact your local solid waste district for more information about collection programs in your area.
-In addition, a number of electronics manufacturers and retailers offer reuse and recycling programs.
-Some of those companies are: Dell, HP, Apple, Lenovo, IBM, Sony and Best Buy.
+Contact your local solid waste district for collection program information.
+Some manufacturers and retailers offering reuse and recycling include Dell, HP, Apple, Lenovo, IBM, Sony, and Best Buy.

-More information about electronics recycling is available at the Indiana Department of Environmental Management’s website.
+More details are available on the Indiana Department of Environmental Management’s website

 According to the Association of Home Appliance Manufacturers, discarded appliances are second only to old automobiles as a source of recycled materials, particularly steel.
-Many appliances also contain other valuable metals like aluminum and copper that can be recycled as well as plastics and refrigerants.
-Those refrigerants, chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) specifically, can deplete the Earth’s ozone layer if not handled properly.
-So it is important that unwanted appliances, especially those containing refrigerants, are properly recycled.
+Many appliances also contain other valuable metals like aluminum and copper that can be recycled, as well as plastics and refrigerants.
+Those refrigerants, specifically chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs), can deplete the Earth’s ozone layer if not handled properly.
+Therefore, it is important that unwanted appliances, especially those containing refrigerants, are properly recycled.

-Contact the solid waste management district in your area to find our more about tire recycling in your community.
+Contact the solid waste management district in your area to learn more about tire recycling in your community.